 Using General Access Scratch Space

-If you have been granted access to scratch space on the HPC, then you can use it by accsesing your home directory in the home volume.
-This directory will be located in:
+If you have been granted access to scratch space on the HPC, then you can locate it as follows:

 For example, for HPC user jsmith: